-Across the USA, 911 calls have been increasing.
+Across the USA, the 911 utilization rate has been increasing.
 Unfortunately, resources haven’t grown at the rate needed to meet the demand.
 There was a time when people thought 911 was rarely called, an ambulance tires remained mostly unworn.
 Those days are long gone.

 The rise in 911 calls (combined with staffing shortages) has left EMS, fire, and police scrambling for answers.
 This article highlights three reasons your 911 utilization rate is high and provides steps to fix it.
 In addition, we’ll discuss super-utilizers, chronic diseases, and underserved populations.